rehierl/node-tree-outliner/3-basic-design/3-5-2-sectioning-nodes.md

 then a parent section, which only contains a single subsection, but no actual content nodes of its own, would appear to have no meaningful content.
 Due to having no strict association of its own, it would appear to be empty.
-And, because of that, one would always have to explicitly check for the existence of possible subsections.
+And, because of that, one would always have to explicitly also test whether the section in question has any subsections or not.

 Note that the sectioning node of a subsection would then only be associated with the subsection it declares.
 That is, because each node can and will be